intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 additional information using existing mechanisms.

 So, the overall process is:
-- device compiler generates property set/s which provide mapping "unique symbolic ID" -> "various information required by DPC++ RT"
+- (optionally) device compiler generates property set/s which provide mapping "unique symbolic ID" -> "various information required by DPC++ RT".
+  Note: The presence and the format of those property set is defined case by case for each feature
 - device or host compiler generates mapping
   "address of a host variable" -> "unique symbolic ID" (as described below by this document)